lauradvall/starter-hugo-academic/content/publication/the-multiscale-dynamics-of-resting-state-brain-activity-is-associated-with-the-performance-of-dual-task-standing-postural-control-in-older-adults/index.md

   concurrent cognitive task (i.e. dual tasking).

-  Methods: Participants (n = 38) were included in the study to perform a Single task (Standing quietly with eyes open) and Dual task (Standing and performing serial subtractions of three from a random 3-digit number) wearing a wearable sensor system to record the average sway speed and area, and a 32-channel system (Enobio, Neuroelectrics) to record EEG data.
+  Methods: n = 38 participants performed a Single task (standing quietly with eyes open) and a Dual task (standing and performing serial subtractions of three from a random 3-digit number) while wearing a wearable sensor system (Mobility Lab) to record the average sway speed and area, and a 32-channel EEG system (Enobio, Neuroelectrics) to record EEG data.
 Lempel–Ziv–Welch (LZW) compression technique was used to quantify the complexity of EEG spectrograms across all the channels.
 Greater LZW value indicates less compressibility and therefore, greater complexity.

   Results: The averaged dual task cost (i.e., the percent change from single task to dual task condition) of sway speed was 38±61% and the cost to sway area was 97±87% (mean ± S.D.).
 Older adults with greater complexity of resting-state global brain activity exhibited smaller dual task costs to sway speed (r2=0.23, p=0.03).
 Similarly, those with greater complexity of resting-state global brain activity exhibited less sway area specifically within the dual task condition (r2=0.46, p=0.01).
 This relationship was independent of participant age.
 No association was observed between the complexity and the sway metrics in single task condition.

-  Cinclusion: The complexity of resting-state global brain activity, as measured by the LZW metric of EEG, correlates with the ability to maintain standing postural control specifically when engaged in a cognitive dual task stressor.
+  Conclusion: The complexity of resting-state global brain activity, as measured by the LZW metric of EEG, correlates with the ability to maintain standing postural control specifically when engaged in a cognitive dual task stressor.

-  Future studies are warranted to:

-  1. examine the relationship between LZW and other metrics of complexity (e.g., multiscale entropy);

-  2. determine the sensitivity of such metrics to cognitive-motor decline and falls in aging and disease.
 draft: false
 featured: false
+tags:
+  - EEG
+  - Cognitive Aging
 image:
   filename: featured.png
   focal_point: Smart